- Collateral, borrows and perp position values are summed up to give the Health metric

 The effective token balance used in health computations is the sum of the spot balance and the hupnl of all perp markets that use the token as settle token.

 As an example, one asset might be BTC-PERP with

 Suppose a user deposits 10k USDC and goes long 10 BTC-PERP at 10k each.
-Then the user has 10 BTC-PERP in assets, and a net 90k in USD liabilities.
-The init health would be exactly 0 and the maint health would be:
+Then the user has a perp base position of 10 and a perp quote position of -100k.
+The health would be:

 Suppose the BTC-PERP mark price moves to $9400, then:

-Since the maint_health is now below zero, this account can be liquidated until init health is above zero.
+Since the maint_health is now below zero, this account can be liquidated until the liquidation end health is above zero.

 Suppose the mark price moves to $12000, then

 init_health = 10000 + 0 * (0.9 * 12000 * 10 - 100000) = 10000